Determining your business’s value is crucial whether you’re seeking funding, planning for retirement, or preparing for a sale.

 - The stage of your business’s lifecycle

-It’s often recommended to use a combination of valuation methods to get a more comprehensive and accurate picture of your business’s worth.
+An important approach to correctly valuing a business is to use a combination of valuation methods to obtain a more comprehensive and accurate picture of its worth.

 Step | Valuation Method | Formula/Logic | Example of a Manufacturing Business |